jdeisenberg/icljs/_sources/symbols.rst

 Again, in terms of meaningfulness, a name like ``ir`` would be far too short, and ``interest-rate-calculated-on-a-per-month-basis`` would be ridiculously long.

-.. reveal:: var_reveal_1
+.. reveal:: symbol_reveal_1
     :showtitle: See extra info
     :hidetitle: Hide extra info

-    ClojureScript’s rules for variable names give you a great deal of power.
+    ClojureScript’s rules for symbols give you a great deal of power.
     You can abuse that power by writing confusing code like this:

-    .. activecode:: variable_def2
+    .. activecode:: symbol_def2
         :caption: How to Ruin Your Life
         :language: clojurescript